 We would argue that most companies should not make it an either/or decision.
 CDPs and CRMs complement each other incredibly well, which we covered at the beginning of this blog.

 CRMs are really strong tools if you need to manage customer relationships effectively and personally.
 They work for teams of all sizes and prove to be irreplaceable very quickly.
 Many companies use these tools.
 However, they quickly become aware the CRMs are not enough as a stand-alone tool to really use data to get ahead of your competitors.

 CRMs have their shortcomings, and they become increasingly apparent as soon as you dive a bit deeper into their use.
 CRMs can’t create a single, unified view of everything you need to know about each customer.
 They are designed to help you with your future interactions and are limited in their possibilities to do anything else.

 This is why we argue a CDP should be an instrumental part of every ambitious business today.
 A CDP can help you understand your customers better.
 They can tell you who they are, and how they engage with your business.
 You will have a better understanding of your customers, and thus your business.
 With the many insights of a CDP, you can apply your knowledge in different ways, all the way from marketing, to finance, to product, and to the management level.

 You could argue that CRMs are for data going from the inside out, while CDPs bring data from the outside in.
 A lot of marketers think they have CDP, when they truly have a CRM system, meaning that their competitors are just gaining an unfair advantage from having access to better data from the get-go.

-Should you be interested in learning more about a CDP and how to use it, have a look at our whitepaper, or sign up for a free demo.
+Should you be interested in learning more about a CDP and how to use it, or sign up for a free demo.